Taludas/Anno2205-NewFrontiers/README.md

         </details>

 # Credits
+- The Anno 2205 team at Ubisoft Mainz for creating a fantastic modding base!
 - Annothek (Author of the Anno 2205 Revolutions Mod): With his permission this mod uses some of his Ornamental/Military Buildings, his small Public Buildings and some ideas for new Sector Traits for the Temperate Region
 - Active Playtesters:
   - AnnoEffect